 The Capital Art Apartments project in Warsaw is another development in the Wola district of Warsaw close to the city centre.
-It is a four stage development which will release 784 apartments in the city with parking and amenities, including retail facilities
+It is a four stage development which will release 784 apartments in the city with parking and amenities, including retail facilities.

-With both the first and the second stage completed, the Company has, to date, sold all of the 219 apartments in the first stage, with a further 295 out of 300 apartments in the second stage having been sold.
-Construction of the third stage, comprising 189 apartments, commenced in the fourth quarter of 2012 and as of 31 December 2013 the Company presold 120 apartments.
-Construction of the fourth stage, comprising 76 apartments, commenced in the third quarter of 2013.
+With both the first and the second stage completed, the Company has, to date, sold or presold all of the 219 apartments in the first stage, with a further 297 out of 300 apartments in the second stage having been sold or presold.
+Construction of the third and fourth stages, comprising 265 apartments, is in progress and as of 31 December 2014 the Company presold 233 apartments.
+Construction of the third stage was completed in January 2015 and of the fourth stage in February 2015.